pyscript/docs/docs/user-guide/configuration.md

   need CSS files to work, and these can also be specified.
 * `js_modules.worker` defines JavaScript modules loaded into the context of the web worker.
-Such modules **must not expect** `document` or `window` references (if this is the case,you must load them via `js_modules.main` and use them from the worker).
+Such modules **must not expect** `document` or `window` references (if this is the case, you must load them via `js_modules.main` and use them from the worker).
 However, if the JavaScript module could work without such references, then performance is better if defined on a worker.
   Because CSS is meaningless in the context of a worker, it is not possible to